 Now, you will see the Recovery Screen with a list of options before you.

-Scroll down with the help of volume down key to reach “Wipe Cache Partition” and select it using the power button.
+Scroll down with the help of the volume down key to reach “Wipe cache partition” and select it using the power button.

-Now you will have to wait for the process to get over and then select “Reboot System Now” as shown below.
+You will have to wait for the process to get over and then select “Reboot System Now,” as shown below.

-Part 6: Perform factory reset to fix S7 won't turn on
+Part 6: Perform a factory reset to fix Galaxy S7 won't turn on

 Performing a factory reset or hard reset must be your last resort because this method deletes all content and settings stored on your phone.

-Let's us go through the steps below to reset your Samsung Galaxy S7:
+Let's go through the steps below to reset your Samsung Galaxy S7:

-Go to the Recovery screen (check Part 4) and scroll (using volume down button) down and select (using power button) “Factory Reset” from the options before you.
+Go to the Recovery screen (check Part 4) and scroll (using the volume down button) down and select (using the power button) “Factory Reset” from the options before you.